Dome of the Rock: Interior decoration

 The interior of the dome is lavishly decorated with mosaic, faience and marble, much of which was added several centuries after its completion.
 The inner colonnade features ablaq light and dark stone voussoirs in its arches.
 The origins of these marble treatments are controversial, with some scholars theorizing them to be from the original construction, and some saying they were later additions (and differing then as to the dates and identity of the builders).
+The columns and capitals of both the inner and outer arcades were reused from older ancient buildings.

-It also contains Qur'anic inscriptions.
-They vary from today's standard text (mainly changes from the first to the third person) and are mixed with pious inscriptions not in the Quran.
-The dedicatory inscription in Kufic script placed around the dome contains the date believed to be the year the Dome was first completed, AH 72 (691/2 CE), while the name of the corresponding caliph and builder of the Dome, Abd al-Malik ibn Marwan, was deleted and replaced by the name of Abbasid caliph Al-Ma'mun during whose reign renovations took place.
+Many surfaces are covered by mosaic decoration, in particular: both sides of the octagonal arcade (on and around the arches in the upper area above the columns), the outer side of the circular arcade (again along the upper parts), the lower drum of the dome (the zone below the windows), and the upper drum of the dome (the zone containing the windows).
+In total, the mosaics cover approximately 1200 m2 of surface.
+The decorative motifs, inspired by late antique Byzantine and Sasanian art, mainly depict stylized plants and trees (sometimes growing from vases), geometric patterns, and jewellery.
+The mosaics have undergone multiple restorations, additions, and modifications over the centuries but much of it still dates from the Umayyad period or retains the original Umayyad designs.
+The main exception is the mosaics of the upper drum, which have been significantly altered by later restorations, as well as several inscriptions added during later periods.